CodeCraftsman07/git-practice/README.md

 # git-practice
-tthis is practice for git class
+tthis is practice for git class.